ed-digital/node-edtool/README.md

-# ED.
-Digital's WP Management Tool

-This tool is meant to run on your local computer or dev site, rather than a production server.
-It automates the creation of new WordPress sites with our default plugins.
-It's really only meant for ED. employees, but anyone is free to use it.
+This tool automates the creation of new WordPress sites with ED.
+Digital's default plugins and theme.
+It's really only meant for ED. developers, but anyone is free to use it.

-It uses our custom plugin and starting point theme.

 ## Installation